TISM: 1982–1984: Early years, first break up and reunion

 In December 1982, Humphrey B. Flaubert (Damian Cowell – drums and lead vocals) and Eugene de la Hot-Croix Bun (Eugene Cester – keyboards and backing vocals), previously members of a group called I Can Run, recorded a nine song demo tape titled Great Truckin' Songs of the Renaissance with guitarist Jock Cheese (Jack Holt – guitar, bass and backing vocals) under the name This Is Serious Mum.
 The line-up would soon expand to include Ron Hitler-Barassi (Peter Minack – vocals) and Leak Van Vlalen (Sean Kelly – guitar) by the following year.

 This Is Serious Mum continued to record private home-made demos (with titles including Hooked on Crap and It's Novel!
 It's Unique!
 It's Shithouse!) throughout 1983, producing over one hundred songs within twelve months.
-This period of activity culminated in the band's first public appearance, at the Duncan McKinnon Athletics Reserve in the small suburb of Murrumbeena on 6 December 1983.
+This period of activity culminated in the band's first public appearance, at the Duncan Mackinnon Athletics Reserve in the small suburb of Murrumbeena on 6 December 1983.
 The so-called "Get Fucked Concert" was considered an "artistic and commercial failure", causing the band to split up; thus giving the show the dubious honour of simultaneously being the band's debut and farewell, and making every subsequent performance a "reunion" show.

 TISM returned to home-made recordings in February 1984.
 During this period they briefly experimented with dark ambient and industrial music, before returning to their former style.
 On 25 November 1984, the band performed their first "reunion" show at the University of Melbourne.
 At the show they released a self-titled demo tape which they recorded earlier that year at the home studio of Serious Young Insects drummer Mark White.
 Only eleven copies of the demo (which featured examples of their brief flirtation with industrial music) were made available at the show; all had sold by the time the band finished their short set.